utshomax/postman-docs/src/pages/docs/writing-scripts/script-references/test-examples.md

 ### Test not failing

 There may be occasions where you expect a test to fail and it doesn't.
-Make sure your test code is syntactically correct and send your request again.
+Make sure your test code is syntactically correct, then resend your request.

 ```js
 /* Test function not properly defined - missing second parameter